marijnh/Eloquent-JavaScript/01_values.md

 Imagine a sea of bits—an ocean of them.
 A typical modern computer has more than 100 billion bits in its volatile data storage (working memory).
 Nonvolatile storage (the hard disk or equivalent) tends to have yet a few orders of magnitude more.

-To be able to work with such quantities of bits without getting lost, we must separate them into chunks that represent pieces of information.
+To be able to work with such quantities of bits without getting lost, we separate them into chunks that represent pieces of information.
 In a JavaScript environment, those chunks are called _((value))s_.
 Though all values are made of bits, they play different roles.
 Every value has a ((type)) that determines its role.
 Some values are numbers, some values are pieces of text, some values are functions, and so on.

 {{index "garbage collection"}}